2025 Center for TB Research & TRAC Annual Scientific Meeting

-The 2023 TRAC/TB Center Annual Meeting will be held on Monday, June 5th in the Owens Auditorium as well as on Zoom.
-The Annual Meeting Program will include the 2023 Maria Nikitin Memorial Lecture as well as a presentation by Maria Smilios, author of upcoming book The Black Angels.
+The 2025 TRAC/TB Center Annual Meeting will be held on Wednesday, May 28th in Sheldon Hall (W1214) at the Johns Hopkins Bloomberg School of Public Health as well as on Zoom.
+The Annual Meeting Program will include the 2025 Maria Nikitin Memorial Lecture and the presentation of the 2025 Arthur M. Dannenberg, Jr. award.

 Joining in person?
 Register for in-person attendance here.